 g) Texture Artist: Focus on adding texture and colour to 3D models or backgrounds.
 Texture artists contribute to the visual richness and detail of animations and games.

-h) Lighting Artist: Specialise in creating and adjusting lighting effects to enhance the mood and atmosphere in animations or video games.
+h) Lighting Artist: Specialise in creating and adjusting lighting effects to boost the mood and atmosphere in animations or video games.

 i) Visual Effects (VFX) Artist: Create special effects, simulations, and enhancements to live-action or animated sequences.
 VFX artists often work in film and television.